vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 one hour in the dim gas-light, every friendly heart quailed.
 The finger on the wall was but too clear;
-Mr. Tilak, however, was always peculiarly heroic in such moments and in a whisper gave expres- sion to his feelings in the noble words of Lord Krishna
+Mr. Tilak, however, was always peculiarly heroic in such moments and in a whisper gave expres###sion to his feelings in the noble words of Lord Krishna

 "If you are defeated, you rule heaven ; if you win, the world is at your feet."
 At last, the suspense was over.
 The Jurors came out and announced the majority verdict of guilty on all charges.
-They were divided by 7 to 2 ; the Judge agreed with their ver- dict and before passing any sentence, asked the accused whether he wished to say anything before sentence
+They were divided by 7 to 2 ; the Judge agreed with their ver###dict and before passing any sentence, asked the accused whether he wished to say anything before sentence